vanessaxlee/cassandra-sample-hw/README.md

 ### MySQL
 Insert data into a MySQL table to support query.

 1. What is the write speed?
 What is the read speed?

-Insert data into a MySQL table to support query
+Insert data into a MySQL table to support query.

 2. What is the write speed?
 What is the read speed?
 ### Cassandra
 Make sure to think about what is needed to support queries before modeling/creating tables.